 University faculty may request a special class session with instruction tailored to course objectives and students’ needs.
-If so desired, you may complete and submit an online request form or contact one of following college librarians:
+If so desired, you may complete and submit an online request form (below) or contact one of following college librarians:

 - Boris Teske, College of Applied & Natural Sciences

 - Lynell Buckley, College of Education

 - Boris Teske, College of Engineering & Science

 - Boris Teske, College of Liberal Arts